Microsoft 365 Copilot - Additional FAQs

 • Outlook: Helps compose professional emails and suggests relevant phrases.

-• OneNote: Offers ideas for note taking and organization.
+• OneNote: Offers means for note taking and organization.

 • Data Analysis: